mohdsazidkhan/solvative/README.md

-# Getting Started with Create React App
+# How to Run App

 first you need to get API_KEY and put that in .env file

-## Available Scripts
+// get your key from https://rapidapi.com/wirefreethought/api/geodb-cities

+## commands need to run

 In the project directory, you can run:

 ### `npm install`

+after that

 ### `npm start`